easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 ```
 {% endraw %}

 > This method has some deprecated behaviour.
-If no methods are called on the [price]({% link docs/reference/objects/product/price.md %}) object that is returned from this method, then it will fallback to the legacy behaviour, which will return a string of the price, e.g. `$124 Per Person`.
+If no methods are called on the [Price]({% link docs/reference/objects/product/price.md %}) object that is returned from this method, then it will fallback to the legacy behaviour, which will return a string of the price, e.g. `$124 Per Person`.
 >
 > We have changed this behaviour because it is difficult to apply any math filters to this price string.
 It is more useful to have access to the numerical value of the price.
 >